jakerella/crunch-kata/README.md

 3. I have created a single factory/service for the various functions is acceptable.
 The alternative seems to be having a single function in each service, which would not be a sound architectural decision.

 4. I have assumed that the directive will be responsible for getting the survey data since it was not specified that a controller should be used.
 This might lead to the data and view being too tightly coupled.

+5. ES6/2015 is ok... so this code will only run in modern browsers until transpiling is added.

+6. Styles and user interaction (collapsing lists) are not required considering it is not listed in the deliverables.

 ## Problem description